wclenhardt/hydroshare/docs/hsaccess-design-doc.md

 ## Summary

-In summary, I am pushing for a clearly layered architecture.
+In summary, I am pushing for an architecture with a clear division into layers, each with its own responsibilities.
 I imagine the following layers, from lowest-level at the top to highest level at the bottom:

 1. SQL
 2. User/Resource/Metadata/etc classes w/ ORM mapping to SQL